umguec/Decoding-brain-representations/README.md

 - Visualize the reconstructions.
 Tip: You can use reshape and imagesc functions.
 - Compare the reconstructions with the earlier reconstructions.
 Which one is better?
 Why?
 Can you think of ways to improve the results?

 (The solution of the task is provided in *./solutions/task_4.m*.
-However, it is recommended that you try to solve the task by youself before referring to the solution.)
+However, it is recommended that you try to solve the task by yourself before referring to the solution.)

 ---